Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 ### Script:
 "Let's talk about performance.
 There is an overhead when using SystemC models - memory latency increases from about 100 nanoseconds to 10-50 microseconds, and bandwidth drops from 10 GB/s to 100-500 MB/s.

-However, this trade-off gives you cycle-accurate LPDDR5 behavior, which is invaluable for:
+However, this trade-off gives you cycle-accurate DDR behavior, which is invaluable for:
 - Complete system verification
 - Real workload analysis
 - Driver validation